mschuene/expresso-tutorial/README.md

 org file.
 Each file is itself a literal program and contains working clojure code.
 The extracted code can also be found in the src directory.

+## Table of contents
+   1. Expresso basics
+   2. Manipulation of Algebraic Expressions
+      1. simplifying and solving expressions
+	  2. optimizing and compiling expressions
+   3. Rule based semantic Term Rewriting with expresso
+   4. Expresso's internals/how it works
+   5. Extending expresso

+## Getting started
+  1. Copy this repo, so you can experiment with the code while reading
+  2. Begin reading Expresso's basics
+  3. Pick any other section which is of interest

 ## License